Raasay 2019 cask #557 (Maclean Foundation)

 The Maclean Foundation was established by Charles Maclean and his sons, after they crossed the Atlantic in 2019-2020.
-They’re currently on a new 9,000-mile mission across the Pacific Ocean to raise £1 million for clean water projects.
+The brothers currently on a new 9,000-mile mission rowing across the Pacific Ocean to raise £1 million for clean water projects.
+Such a good cause!

 This bottling is the third in a series of charity releases (after a Glen Scotia and Ardnamurchan).
 It features a 5 year-old single malt from Isle of Raasay distillery.
 It is an unpeated spirit, bottled from a single cask.